-A similar construction common to non-native speakers (in my experience) is the form “remind to do something” (such as “This program reminds to eat right every day”).
+A similar construction that’s potentially problematic is the form “remind to do something” (such as “This program reminds to eat right every day”).
 The verb remind in English always requires saying which person is being reminded.
 This is also unlike other languages.
 For instance, in Spanish using the verb recordar: Esta aplicación recuerda comer bien.
 Incidentally, the verb recordar also means “to remember”.
 But the verb remember means something slightly different: “I remember to eat well” means “I remind myself to eat well”.
 Saying “This program remembers to eat right” would mean “This program reminds itself to eat right”, so the meaning would be different.

 Accordingly the correct form is “This program reminds you (or me, or people) to eat right every day.”

 “Setup” and “shutdown” are nouns.
 “Set up” and “shut down” are verbs, or more precisely, phrasal verbs.
 But frequently, these verbs in particular, and perhaps any verb with the same base and participle form (such as “put”, “set”, “read”, and others), are incorrectly compounded into one word: